mattjestrada/first_project/README.md

 # first_project
 GETTING STARTED:

-Please find my page at:.
+Please find our page at:https://dartanianbagby1.github.io/first_project/.

 a.
 This project was a simple app implemented with HTML, css,JQuery,youtube api,google books api, imdb api, tmdb api and Firebase.